MirzaLeka/nodeChatApp/README.md

 - NodeJS must be installed on your pc
 ```

-Feel free it experience app in first hand and send me your feedback!
+Feel free to experience [app](https://chat4pp.herokuapp.com/) in first hand and send me your feedback!